esl/code-beam-america/_participants/Mitchell-Hanberg.md

 ---
 name: Mitchell Hanberg
 pic_url: "/assets/images/mitchell_hanberg.jpg"
-tagline: Senior Software Engineer at Simplebet
+tagline: "Lead Software Engineer at Simplebet"
 github: mhanberg
 twitter: mitchhanberg

 ---
-Mitchell is very passionate about using and teaching Elixir and has been doing so for the last 5 years.
+Mitchell is very passionate about using and teaching Elixir and has been doing so for the last 6 years.

-He is the author/maintainer of a few libraries: Wallaby, Temple, an Elixir plugin for Neovim and frequently writes articles on his blog explaining interesting topics and showcasing his latest open source activities.
+He is the author/maintainer of a a few libraries (Wallaby, Temple), but most notably the elixir-tools project and am now a member of the official LSP team.

-Mitchell is currently work at Simplebet as a Senior Software Engineer.
+Mitchell is currently work at Simplebet as a Lead Software Engineer.